Pricing path-dependent Bermudan options using Wiener chaos expansion: an embarrassingly parallel approach: Numerical experiments

 which can be priced using the classical Longstaff Schwartz algorithm and therefore enables us to test the accuracy of our approach in a multidimensional setting.
 We test our algorithm in dimension $5$ and report the results in Table~\ref{tab:basket} for different numbers of samples $M$ and different orders $p$ of chaos expansion.
 The values reported in the ``LS'' column correspond to the prices computed with the Longstaff Schwartz algorithm with $10^6$ samples and using as regression functions the set of polynomials of total order $3$ completed with the payoff function.

 We notice that an expansion of order $p=2$ already gives a price fairly close to the ``LS'' one for a quite reasonable computational time.
-Increasing $p$ to $3$ improves the accuracy only when the number of samples $M$ is also increased.
-This behaviour highlights the intuition that, for a fixed $M$, the bias increases with $p$.
-We refer the reader to the discussion following Theorem~\ref{thm:slln} for more information on this point.
-Hence, we advise to increase both $p$ and $M$ at the same time.
+Increasing $p$ to $3$ improves the accuracy only when the number of samples $M$ is also increased. \JL{Indeed, we can see that the prices obtained for $K=90$ and $p=3$ for small values of $M$ ($M=5E4$ or $M=1E5$) are above the dual price.
+This clearly happens because $p$ is too large compared to $M$, which induces a bias.} We refer the reader to the discussion following Theorem~\ref{thm:slln} for more information on this point.
+Hence, in a brand new setting, we advise to start with $p=2$ and to monitor the variance to fix how many Monte Carlo samples are required $M$.
+Then, if need be, one can try $p=3$ with keeping in mind that $M$ should be increased at the same time.
+In our example, we basically add an order of magnitude to $M$, when going from $p=2$ to $p=3$.